-There are a number of changes proposed for the final RLTP to ensure that is complete and fully meets the requirements of the Land Transport Management Act (LTMA).
-Some of these are changes that would only occur in the final RLTP.
+There are a number of changes included in the final RLTP to ensure that it is complete and fully meets the requirements of the Land Transport Management Act (LTMA).
 They are:

 - 1. Addition of a Summary of Consultation (required by S.16(6)(f) of the LTMA) - 2.
 Addition of a new Appendix showing how the RLTP is consistent with S.14 of the LTMA (required by s.16(6)(a) of the LTMA) - 3.
 Updated Appendices 1-3 to outline how each project item is expected to contribute to the identified Strategic Objectives (required by s.16(3)(e) of the LTMA).